Greatest Hits: My Prerogative: Critical reception

 Greatest Hits: My Prerogative received mixed to positive reviews from music critics.
 Mary Awosika of the Sarasota Herald-Tribune selected "I've Just Begun (Having My Fun)" as the best of the new tracks, and added that "The rest of the album is a romp down memory lane of when Spears was the 'It' girl of popular culture, ruling the pop charts as a multi-million dollar entertainment should. [...]
 In all honesty, no one can deny Spears has recorded some great dance songs, and this album is the best way to get all the songs in one swoop".
 Faridul Anwar Farinordin of the New Straits Times said "rest assured, fans will surely grab this one" and selected "Oops!...
 I Did It Again" and "Overprotected" as the best tracks.
 Annabel Leathes of BBC Online deemed it "calorific as the KFC burgers dished up at her chav-style wedding; twenty finger lickin' tracks that mirror her trajectory from pretty pop puff to lusty strumpet".
 Christy Lemire of the Associated Press stated that it was premature for Spears to release a greatest hits album after only five years, but highlighted "I'm a Slave 4 U", "Toxic" and "Everytime".
 Andy Petch-Jex of MusicOMH highlighted the first four tracks and commented "true some of the tunes are complete pony plops, but beneath the occasional reek there beats a solid gold pop heart".
 Kitty Empire from The Guardian described the album as "an aural history of the past five years.
 It leaves you knowing nothing about the woman herself, but plenty about the absurd and joyous strut and fret of contemporary sound confectionery."
+While reviewing the Greatest Hits: My Prerogative DVD for the same publication, James Griffiths praised Spears as "the ultimate video performer" and described her videography as "MTV video age in human form".